Close Menu

 • Participate in program evaluation and research

-All active and aspiring preachers are invited to participate, including students and preachers in non-traditional contexts.
-Interested preachers can fill out the interest form linked below to be notified of future cohort openings.
-A pilot cohort will begin in fall 2024, with additional groups gathering at regular intervals beginning in 2025.
+All active and aspiring preachers are invited to participate, including students and preachers in nontraditional contexts.
+New cohorts will be offered in spring 2025.
+Interested preachers can click the link below to be notified of future cohort openings.

 I'm Interested